IwasakiLab/Evodictor/README.md

 ### Overview of Evodictor

 **Evodictor** is a software package for learning patterns and predicting the future of evolution by gain/losses of given binary traits (e.g., gene presence/absence).
-Evodictor takes a phylogenetic tree and presence/absence profiles of every trait for all the extant and the ancestral species in the tree as input, then predicts gain/loss probability of a trait from a given trait repertoire of a species (e.g., presence/absence of every gene in the genome of the species).
-To predict trait gain/loss, Evodictor learns what traits tend to be present/absent prior to gain/losses of the predicted trait from past gain/loss evolution across diverse species.
+Evodictor takes a phylogenetic tree and presence/absence profiles of every trait for all the extant and the ancestral species in the tree as input, then predicts the gain/loss probability of a target trait from a given trait repertoire of a species (e.g., presence/absence of every gene in the genome of the species).
+To predict trait gain/loss, Evodictor learns what traits tend to be present/absent prior to gain/losses of the target trait from past gain/loss evolution across diverse species.
 Evodictor was established in a study (XXXXXX), and was demonstrated to predict gene gain/loss evolution of bacterial metabolic systems.

 <img src=image/Fig1.png >

+**Figure 1 Overview of Evodictor for gene gain/loss prediction**

 ### Supported Environment